Summaries of Media Coverage of Math

 "Penn State star tackles math with ease," by Tom Avril.
 The Inquirer (Philadelphia), 21 October 2013.

-This is about John C. Urschel (the player at left with the perfect sixth-power number), who is a starting offensive lineman for the Penn State football team, a first-team all-conference player (in the twelve-team Big Ten) and a graduate student in math.
+This is about John C. Urschel (at left), who is a starting offensive lineman for the Penn State football team, a first-team all-conference player (in the twelve-team Big Ten) and a graduate student in math.
 He maintained a 4.0 GPA as an undergraduate math major, has already earned a master's degree, and has one publication.
 Penn State professor Ludmil T. Zikatanov has worked with Urschel and is impressed with him: "This kind of intuition, you don't build it.
 You kind of are born with it."
 His mother agrees, and tells of the math challenges she would give her son as he was growing up.
 Urschel entered Penn State planning to pursue an engineering degree but switched to math because he liked the reasoning involved in the subject, as opposed to just using formulas.
 Now he says, "I feel bad for kids who go through the math system and really miss out on the beauty of math. ...
 I feel like sometimes when they're teaching kids math, they really focus too much on just computation, doing problems.
 They treat it more like a methodical exercise."
 Urschel is currently working on a master's degree in math education and hopes to pursue a PhD.
 On November 1, Urschel was named a National Football Foundation and Hall of Fame Scholar-Athlete (one of 16 nationally)--good for an $18,000 scholarship--and a finalist for the William V. Campbell Trophy, which goes to the top scholar in college football.
 Update: Urschel won the Campbell Trophy.
 (Photo: Penn State Athletic Communications.)

 --- Mike Breen